 When should I arrive for my first appointment?

-We ask that you arrive 20 minutes prior to your first appointment to complete and review our intake paperwork.
-This paperwork must be completed prior to your session beginning.
-We cannot start your appointment until the paperwork is filled out, so please arrive 20 minutes in advance to give yourself time to read through and fill out the paperwork.
+This paperwork must be completed prior to your session being scheduled.
 We will ask for your demographic information (e.g., insurance, emergency contact, address), provide you with HIPAA material and an Outpatient Services Contract that will describe our services and include signature pages.
 We will also provide you with information regarding your rights and responsibilities, and ask you to sign for consent to treatment.

 What can I expect on my first visit?